 Then, there is the print or image itself.
 A good friend of mine said that the difference between a B&W portrait and a colour portrait, is the eyes.
 In colour, you see the eyes, in B&W, you see the person.

 The absence of colour results in a curious blend of texture, highlights and shadows that end in a story, or is that where the story begins?

-Don Mallory, Black & White Group Coordinator
+Don Mallory, Darkroom Group Coordinator

-The Digital Group is designed to teach the techniques of digital imaging and what makes digital manipulation different from film based photography.
+The now-renamed Digital Group is designed to teach the techniques of digital imaging and what makes digital manipulation different from film based photography.
 Although the group is focused on the digital medium it can also be of interest to those using the traditional film medium.